isazeberio/kodaqs-cli_git_docker/docker.md

 ## Creating a simple Docker image

 Now we will create a simple Docker image that runs the [Python script](characters-count.py) that we used in the previous session.
-The Python script reads a file and counts the occurence of characters A-Z in the file, and then plots a histogram of the character counts.
+The Python script reads a file and counts the occurrence of characters A-Z in the file, and then plots a histogram of the character counts.

 Put the content below in a file named `Dockerfile` in the same directory as the Python script `character-count.py` and the requirements file `requirements.txt`.